DataDog/documentation/content/en/agent/fleet_automation/_index.md

 ## Overview

-Datadog Fleet Automation allows you to gain visibility into your fleet of Agents to ensure they are set up correctly and optimized to meet your evolving observability needs.
+Datadog Fleet Automation allows you to centrally govern and remotely manage Datadog Agents at scale to support their evolving observability needs.

-{{< img src="agent/fleet_automation/fleet_automation1.png" alt="The fleet automation page." style="width:100%;" >}}
+{{< img src="agent/fleet_automation/fleet_automation2.png" alt="The fleet automation page" style="width:100%;" >}}

-With Fleet Automation, you can:
+With Fleet Automation platform, you can:
-- Reduce the time it takes to debug an issue by sending a remote flare straight from the [Fleet Automation][1] page.
+- View Agent and Agent integration configurations to help confirm deployment changes and ensure configuration consistency.
-- Ensure you're running up-to-date Agents with the latest security fixes and feature enhancements by identifying outdated Agent versions.
+- Easily send a flare from within your organization, reducing the time it takes to debug issues on an Agent.
-- Identify which Agents are using a particular API key so you can safely rotate keys and disable old keys without impact.
+- Ensure your fleet of Agents is using the latest feature enhancements by identifying outdated Agent versions.
-- View Agent and Agent integration configurations to help confirm deployment changes and troubleshoot any configuration related issues.
+- Help rotate API keys and ensure old keys can be disabled with no impact by identifying which Agents, and how many Agents, are using a particular key.

 To access Fleet Automation, click **Integrations** > [**Fleet Automation**][1].

-Use the Fleet Automation page to gain insight into unmonitored Agents, Agents that need to be updated, or Agents that have integration issues.
+Use the Fleet Automation page to gain insight into unmonitored hosts, Agents that need to be updated, or Agents that have integration issues.
 For each Agent, you can see:
 - The Agent version
 - Whether the Agent has any unconfigured or misconfigured integrations
 - The services that the Agent is monitoring
-- The Remote Configuration status of each Agent
+- The Agent's Remote Configuration status
 - The products that are enabled on the Agent

 Selecting an Agent gives you more information about it, including its configuration, connected integrations, and a support tab that you can use to send a remote flare.

-{{< img src="agent/fleet_automation/selected_agent.png" alt="An Agent's integration information," style="width:100%;" >}}
+{{< img src="agent/fleet_automation/selected_agent2.png" alt="An Agent's integration information" style="width:100%;" >}}

 ## Configuring Fleet Automation

 Fleet Automation incorporates several Datadog features, which are all enabled automatically in Agents version 7.49/6.49 or later.
-To ensure you have access to all of the features, upgrade your Agent to version 7.49/6.49 or later.
+To ensure you have access to all of the features, upgrade your Agents to version 7.49/6.49 or later.

 If you're using an older Agent, you might still be able to enable the following Datadog features individually:
 - **Remote Configuration**: For information on supported Agent versions and configuration steps, see [Enabling Remote Configuration][3].
 - **Agent configuration**: Agent version 7.39/6.39 or later is required to enable the Agent configuration tab.
 It is enabled by default in Agent versions 7.47.0/6.47.0 or later.
 To enable Agent configuration manually, set `inventories_configuration_enabled` in your [Agent configuration file][2] to `true`.
 Alternatively, use the `DD_INVENTORIES_CONFIGURATION_ENABLED` environment variable.
 - **Agent integration configuration**: Agent integration configuration is enabled by default on Agent versions 7.49/6.49 or later.
 To enable Agent integration configuration manually, set `inventories_checks_configuration_enabled` in your [Agent configuration file][2] to `true`.
 Alternatively, use the environment variable `DD_INVENTORIES_CHECKS_CONFIGURATION_ENABLED`.

-Datadog recommends upgrading your Agents regularly to make sure you have access to the latest features and security updates.
+Datadog recommends upgrading your Agents regularly to make sure you have access to the latest features.

 ## Send a remote flare